 When Ellen’s son Andrew was recently going off to college, he asked his older brother, Patrick, what he would miss most while being away from home.
 Patrick’s reply?
 “Halloween!”
 Patrick himself would ask for photos of the festivities over the years when he couldn’t make it back for Halloween, and this Saturday he plans to trek home from New York to experience his favorite holiday all over again.

-If you’re planning to check out Herning Ave. this Halloween, consider bringing a bag of candy to donate if you have the means.
+If you’re planning to check out Herning Avenue Halloween, consider bringing a bag of candy to donate if you have the means.
 The street will be closed for the festivities from 3pm to 6pm.
-And follow your nose to the coffee brewing at Ellen’s house at the very start of Herning Ave.
+And follow your nose to the coffee brewing at Ellen’s house at the very start of Herning Avenue.
 Her family’s big hearts and smiles will set the mood for a fantastic Halloween!